Ismail1500/Quiz_Platform/README.md

-# Quiz_App
+# Quiz_Platform
-This quiz app provide you to create An Awesome quiz quickly.
+This quiz platform provide you to create quiz quickly.

 ## Live Application URL